1Deterministic/1D-Sync/README.md

 ### Syncing
 Use the file `Syncs/sync.json.example` as a template to create a synchronization.
 Note that the file, to be considered, must have the `.json` extension, so you have to rename it (recommended to duplicate this file and rename the copy). **The values must be between quotes**:

-* `interface_version`: numerical value of the sync interface version.
-You should not change this value unless there is a version change in a program update and you're using files configured to the old version, **see [config and sync interfaces](#config-and-sync-interfaces)** - [optional, the default value is **A0**]

 * `enable`: sets if this sync will be active or not, must be **True** or **False** - [required]